| |

 Over the past few years of running this site and talking to friends, family, and random people we’ve met along the way, one of the first questions we get is generally some form of “what is the best gluten free city in the world?”

-It’s a tough question to answer, because there are definitely standout cities around the world, and an even longer list of great gluten free restaurants or bakeries that are in a random place (like Nourish Sequim in Sequim, which is just outside of Olympic National Park in Washington State).
+It’s a tough question to answer, because there are definitely standout cities around the world, and an even longer list of great gluten free restaurants or bakeries that are in a random place.

-After spending two years on the road, splitting our time between exploring places closer to home in the United States and further afield (we spent three months in Europe in 2021 and a few weeks in both London and Italy in 2022), we have a take about the gluten free food scene in Portland.
+After spending two years on the road, splitting our time between exploring places closer to home in the United States and further afield (we spent three months in Europe a few years back and have spent 6-8 weeks in Europe every year for the past several years, with a heavy focus on Spain and Italy), we have a take about the gluten free food scene in Portland.

-We can safely say that, based on our own experience, Portland, Oregon is the best gluten free city in the United States.
-And it’s in the top five in the world (Rome, Paris, Barcelona, and London are probably somewhere on that list).
+We can safely say that, based on our own experience, Portland, Oregon is the best gluten free city in the United States

 In 2022 we decided Portland, Oregon, was the city we wanted to make our forever home.
 And the number of amazing, safe gluten free restaurants is certainly one of the main factors behind that decision (along with the proximity to both the mountains and the coast).